When not being a photographer, I write about art history! Please check out my work!

 The Charleston Museum

-According to the official website, this museum is supposed to have existed since before the United States gained its independence.
+According to the official website, this museum has existed since before the United States gained independence.
 Walking through the entire place, I found it a comprehensive treasure trove of Charleston history that covered everything from the town's prehistory and Native American civilizations to the ancient art of Egypt and Greece (given to the museum by ambitious people).

 When exhibiting art, context is always an important aspect to consider.